drupalprojects/drushweb/README.txt

   );
 then this command: 'drush web pm-enable field --uri=http://example.net/mysite --oauth_key=y4...HV --oauth_secret=JH...EZ' can be simplified like this: 'drush @mysite web pm-enable field'.
+Note that the order matters: '@mysite' must come right after 'drush' on the command line.

 Security considerations